sugarshin/redux-online-status/README.md

 // reducer
 import { combineReducers } from 'redux'
-import { reducer as online } from 'redux-online-status'
+import { reducer as online } from 'redux-online-status' import { reducer as notifications } from 'react-notification-system-redux'

 export default combineReducers({
   online,
+  notifications,
 })

 // Container component